Investment Books

 Eventually, I'll get some other book reviews moved here.
 The newer book reviews will be inside, Mr Market Miscalculates by James Grant, for instance.

-In my view, the two best books on dividend growth investing are:
+In my view, the three best books on dividend growth investing are:

-Lowell Miller's The Single Best Investment Creating Wealth with Dividend Growth.
-Both of these, unfortunately, are American…U.S. data and examples.
+:-) Lowell Miller's The Single Best Investment Creating Wealth with Dividend Growth.
+These book, unfortunately, are American…U.S. data and examples.

 Mr Market Miscalculates, 2008 by James Grant has, among other subjects, some excellent material on bonds.
 There is a book review on Mr Market Miscalculates inside this site.
 Some of James Grant's ideas were in my February 2009 report.
 You can find out about Grant's Interest Rate Observer at www.grantspub.com/